Citing Your Sources

 Once you create your own personal RefWorks account, you can access your database of citations from any computer, anywhere with an Internet connection.
 You can easily import citations from dozens of different library databases.
 Your citations can then be exported directly into your paper in dozens of different citation styles.

-EndNote Web is another web-based bibliography manager that the University Libraries provide for the entire campus.
+EndNote Basic (also known as EndNote Web) is another web-based bibliography manager that the University Libraries provide for the entire campus.
 EndNote Web allows you to save citations to a personal database and then format those citations in footnotes, endnotes, or bibliographies.

-Zotero is a Firefox addon that collects, manages, and cites research sources.
+Zotero is a Firefox addon or standalone program that collects, manages, and cites research sources.
 It's easy to use and open source (free!).
-A new standalone version also works with Google Chrome or Safari.
 Zotero allows you to attach PDFs, notes and images to your citations, organize them into collections for different projects, and create bibliographies.

 Although Zotero itself is free, you may find that you need to pay for additional cloud storage if you save a lot of PDFs to your Zotero library.
 Prices start at $20 a year for up to a Gigabyte of online storage.

-EndNote bibliographic software is also available as client software for PC-Windows or Mac computers.
+EndNote bibliographic software is also available as client software for Windows or Mac computers.
 EndNote can be purchased at an academic discount from the UA Campus Computer Store.

 The University of Arkansas Quality Writing Center (QWC) offers tutoring and instructional materials to help you with paper composition and documentation.
 You can even submit a draft online for comments.